alanxoc3/etah-layout/README.md

 Disabling hatel is useful if you need to record midi, you want to play an actual piano in the middle of your typing session.

+The function key is used to switch modes.
+Hitting a white key after the function key switches to that mode.
+To leave any mode, you can hit the function key then the previous mode, hit four white keys, hit five or more white keys (disabling hatel too), or you can hit all black keys.
+Pressing a modifier before pressing the function key will result in doing nothing special.

+Some modes that will probably be implemented:
+- Mouse mode (left, middle, right, grid-like movement similar to [keynav](https://github.com/jordansissel/keynav))
+- Navigation mode (arrows, page down/up, home, end)
+- Other modes probably wouldn't be official, but it should be configurable.